Marcel12345456/Chess-Endgame-Algorithm/README.md

 - The `for i in range(...)` loop — number of random positions to evaluate (default `1`).

-Increase both to gather more data; deeper searches scale roughly exponentially.
+Increase both to gather more data - deeper searches scale roughly exponentially.
 I recommend using depth 6 for reliable checkmate.

 ## Dependencies